Introduction

 - Have knowledge of the history of urban farming

-- Understand the modern agro-food system
+- Learn about the modern agro-food system

 - Participate in sustainable urban agricultural practices